Self-driving cars: lights, camera, action!

 Realizing the vision of autonomous cars

 A clear idea of the present can help point the way forward.
-At least in the case of Matthias Birk and Andreas Schulz, two Bosch engineers who are working on a multifunction camera.
+At least in the case of Matthias Birk and Andreas Schulz, two Bosch engineers who are working on a multi purpose camera.
 Known as MPC3, it enables vehicles to recognize their surroundings more quickly and reliably than ever before.
 The camera is helping solve current problems with surround sensors — and in doing so, propelling the development of automated driving forward.

 Together with colleagues, the project managers Birk and Schulz coordinated the 20 or so teams that were involved in the camera’s development.
 But these teams haven’t only combined a lot of knowledge.
 They are also jointly responsible for a daunting task.
 “We want to make the car a better driver.
 This is why the camera-based technology has to work more reliably than people,” Birk says.
 The MPC3 already does this: “Just because people look, it doesn’t necessarily mean they grasp what they’re seeing.
 This is where we speak about ‘looked-but-failed-to-see errors,’” Schulz says.
 By contrast, the video camera mounted behind the windshield between the headliner and rear-view mirror sees things very clearly indeed, triggering the appropriate response in an instant.
 And it never tires.
 Even after a long drive, it remains as alert and responsive as it was during the journey’s first few kilometers.